-People and workers tend to be overlooked when thinking about a business.
+The people in a workforce tend to be overlooked when thinking about a business.
 Particularly their happiness and wellbeing.
 Products or logos tend to occupy the top-of-mind association.
-Yet, workers are the backbone of any company.
+Yet, people are the backbone of any company.

 The pursuit of happiness, while a fantastic movie, is an eternal and exasperating search for some.
 Yet for others, it’s easy to come by.
 Countless life coaches have preached their gospels on how to find it, but there’s no clear-cut formula on how to achieve it in your personal life.
 Even worse is the fact that what’s often neglected is a person’s happiness with their professional life.
 If you want to truly be happy, you should be happy in and out of work right?